nathancatania/ns-notification-templates/user/block/Block - Malicious Site.md

 Message:
 ```
-The site you are trying to access has been detected malicious and has been blocked.
+The site you are trying to access has been detected as malicious and has been blocked.

 If you believe this site is safe, or if you require further information, please contact IT Helpdesk.
 ```